Penalised splines

 opposed to the state process parameters, depend on the covariate.

-Additionally, we now have two completely seperated spline-coefficient
+Additionally, we now have two completely separated spline-coefficient

 matrices/ random effects called betaSpline